Neural Networks as Function Composition

 {% \vec{Output} = Activation(M \times \vec{x}) %}

-This can be implement simply, using the linear algebra library.
+can then be easily implemented, using the linear algebra library.

 let calculate = function(inputs, weights){